marijana82/poke-berry-final-project/README.md

 >
 >To run this web application, you will need an IDE such as [Webstorm](https://jetbrains.com/webstorm/).
 >
->You will also need Node.js to run the PokeBerry App.
+>You will also need Node.js to run the commands in the terminal of PokeBerry App.
 If you still don't have it installed, [please proceed with the installation of Node.js](https://nodejs.org/en) before you continue.

 ### **1. Go to PokeBerry App on GitHub**